civican/legisinfo/42-1/bills/C-92/bill_text.md

     the nature and strength of the child's relationship with his or her parent, the care provider and any member of his or her family who plays an important role in his or her life;

-    the importance to the child of an ongoing relationship with the Indigenous group, community or people to which the child belongs in order to preserve the child's cultural identity and connections to the language and territory of that Indigenous group, community or people;
+    the importance to the child of **preserving** the child's cultural identity and connections to the language and territory of the Indigenous group, community or people to which the child belongs;

     the child's views and preferences, giving due weight to the child's age and maturity, unless they cannot be ascertained;